microlinkhq/browserless/README.md

 ## Advanced

-The following methods are exposed to be used in scenarios where you need more granuality control and less magic.
+The following methods are exposed to be used in scenarios where you need more granularity control and less magic.

 ### .browser